 Edmonton Fingerprinting Services is operated by YXM International Ltd. – Fingerprinting & Screening Services, and we are accredited by the Canadian Criminal Real Time Identification Services (CCRTIS) branch of the Royal Canadian Mounted Police (RCMP) to provide fingerprint-based Criminal History Checks.

-In addition, we also provide name-based criminal record check/police clearance, and traditional ink & roll fingerprinting to obtain police certificate/criminal record check from foreign countries.
+In addition, we also provide name-based criminal record check/police clearance, and traditional ink & roll fingerprinting to obtain police certificate/criminal record checks from foreign countries.

 For applicants living outside of Canada, we are accredited to digitize inked fingerprints to digital fingerprints and submit to the RCMP electronically to obtain a certified criminal record check/police certificate from the RCMP.